louanjli/Processing-Quotes/README.md

 - Processing 3 or higher

 ## License
 This project is dedicated to the public domain under the Creative Commons CC0 1.0 Universal (CC0 1.0) License.
-For more details, see the [LICENSE.md](LICENSE.md) file.

 ## Author
 Mohamed Louanjli